onlabsorg/olojs/README.md

 const doc1_rendering = await environment.render(doc1);
 ```

-Let's say that we have the following two document in `environment`:
+Let's say that we have the following two documents in `environment`:

 * `/path/to/doc1`: `<% y=2 %>`
 * `/path/to/doc2`: `<% doc1 = import './doc1'%>x*y = <% x * doc1.y %>`